EricB326/UcinitiEngine/README.md

 - OpenGL/DirectX 11 for the older GPUs
 - DirectX 12

-Although the engines primary rendering API is Vulkan, I will work to adapt and implement the always evolving technologies.
+Although the engines primary rendering API is Vulkan, I will work to adapt and implement the always-evolving technologies.

 ## Features
 Rendering a triangle in Vulkan :)